-Total liabilities decreased by \$15.9 million, or 3.9% for the year ended June 30, 2019 compared to an increase of 15.2% in the prior fiscal year 2017/18 which was primarily due to the implementation of GASB NO. 75.
+Total liabilities decreased by \$29.1 million, or 7.4% for the year ended June 30, 2020 compared to a decrease of 3.9% in the prior fiscal year 2018/19.

 Deferred Inflows of Resources, defined as an acquisition of net position that applies to future periods, reports the deferred gain on bond defeasance and certain items associated with the pension and other postemployment benefits liabilities.
-Like deferred outflows annual balances and variances are significantly reliant upon actuarial assumptions and primarily out of the Universities control.
+Like deferred outflows annual balances and variances are significantly reliant upon actuarial assumptions and primarily out of the University's control.

-Net Position, informally referred to as Net Assets, is the sum of Assets plus Deferred Outflows of Resources less Liabilities less Deferred Inflows of Resources.
+Net Position, informally referred to as Net Assets or Fund Balance (as it was previously called), is the sum of Assets plus Deferred Outflows of Resources less Liabilities less Deferred Inflows of Resources.
 In accordance with GASB requirements, the University reports three components of net position: